 9:30 Quiet reflection & singing

-2:00 Afternoon Activity! — your choice of sports, games, arts, crafts, music, and much more.
+1:00 Afternoon Activity — your choice between two organized activities, typically one being active, the other more laid-back, including: sports, swimming, nature connection, games, arts, crafts, music, and much more.

 7:00 Epic game of Jugs (our #1 camp game!)

-9:00 Sing some songs to close the day.
+9:00 Group circle, reflection, and singing to close the day.
 Better get some rest for tomorrow!

 We also go on backpacking trips!
-These fun, 3-day/2-night adventures are lead by our experienced staff, and campers often say it was the highlight of their time at camp.
+During Wombat Camp Session 2, we go to a campsite & enjoy some day trips with our daypacks on.
+For sessions 3 & 4 we will load up and hit the trail for some excellent backpacking.
+These fun day trips & 3-day/2-night adventures are led by our experienced staff, and campers often say it was the highlight of their time at camp.

 It is our belief that these trips offer an opportunity for growth and development unique to those available elsewhere in life.
 The beginning of a pathway of stewardship and service to the natural environment is a two-fold process.
 In the first step one embraces a presence in nature.
 The sky, the field, the sun, the stars, the river, the trail… One is surrounded by all, and soaks it in as a member of it and a participant in its cycles.
 In the second step, one looks within and sees with eyes unclouded by lens or filter, screen or pane, influence or conditioning.
 There is time to think, to reflect, to ponder, to breathe.
 It is here that one may develop a sense of awe within nature, and become connected to it.
 All experiences are different, but the opportunity to explore them is there for everyone, and each group works to process and discuss the thoughts and insights that come up.
 The growth that may come of them is often nothing short of profound.